rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 ## Top of file Shebang for Mac only

+Consider the first line of the ./mac-setup-all.sh file, which is called a "Shebang" line:

+   <tt>#!/usr/local/bin/bash</tt>

+That is the path associated with <a href="#Bash4">Bash v4</a>.
+Version 4 is needed for <a href="#BashArrays">Bash arrays needed later in the script</a>.

 Unlike Windows, which determines the program to open files based on the suffix (or extension) of the file name, Linux shell programs such as Bash reference the "shebang" on the first line inside the file.
-For example:
+Prior versions of Bash was installed to this folder:

    <pre>#!/bin/bash</pre>

-That is the Bourne-compliant path for the Bash v3.2 shell is installed by default on MacOS up to High Sierra.
+That is the Bourne-compliant path for the Bash v3.2 shell installed by default on MacOS up to High Sierra.
 BTW, other Linux flavors may alternately use this for portability:

    <pre>#!/usr/bin/env</pre>

-However, this mac-setup-all.sh script instead specifies a Shebang needed for <a href="#BashArrays">Bash arrays needed in the mac-setup.sh script</a>:

-   <tt>#!/usr/local/bin/bash</tt>

-That is the path where <a href="#Bash4">Bash v4</a> is installed by Homebrew.

 1. Open a Terminal.

+   <a name="HomeFolder"></a>

+   ### Home folder

 2. The default location is your "Home" folder, which you can reach anytime by:

    <pre><strong>cd